Coping with Unreliable Workers in Internet-based Computing: An Evaluation of Reputation Mechanisms: Reputation-based Mechanism

 }

 We include a threshold, denoted by $\tau$, that represents the master's \emph{tolerance} to cheating (typically, we will assume $\tau=1/2$ in our simulations).
 If the ratio of the aggregated reputation of cheaters with respect to the total is larger than $\tau$, $p_\VRF$ is increased, and decreased otherwise.
 The amount by which $p_\VRF$ changes depends on the difference between these values, modulated by a {\em learning rate} $\am$.
 This latter value determines to what extent the newly acquired information will override the old information.
 (For example, if $\am=0$ the master will never adjust $p_\VRF$.)
-A pseudocode of the algorithm described is given as Algorithm~\ref{alg3}. \paragraph{Workers' Algorithm.} \cg{This algorithm is run only by rational workers (recall that altruistic and malicious workers have a predefined behavior).\footnote[1]{\cg{Since the workers are not aware that a reputation scheme is used, this algorithm is the one considered in~\cite{CCPE13}; we describe it here for self-containment.}}} The execution of the algorithm begins with each rational worker $i$ deciding an initial probability of cheating $p_{Ci}$.
+A pseudocode of the algorithm described is given as Algorithm~\ref{alg3}.

+\paragraph{\bf \em Workers' Algorithm} This algorithm is run only by rational workers (recall that altruistic and malicious workers have a predefined behavior).\footnote[1]{Since the workers are not aware that a reputation scheme is used, this algorithm is the one considered in~\cite{CCPE13}; we describe it here for self-containment.} The execution of the algorithm begins with each rational worker $i$ deciding an initial probability of cheating $p_{Ci}$.
 In each round, each worker receives a task from the master and, with probability $1-p_{Ci}$ computes the task and replies to the master with the correct answer.
 Otherwise, it fabricates an answer, and sends the incorrect response to the master.
 We use a flag $S_i$ to model the stochastic decision of a worker $i$ to cheat or not.
 After receiving its payoff, each worker $i$ changes its $p_{Ci}$ according to payoff $\Pi_i$, the chosen strategy $S_i$, and its aspiration $a_i$.

 The workers have a {\em learning rate} $\aw$.
 In this work, we assume that all workers have the same learning rate, that is, they learn in the same manner (see also the discussion in~\cite{RLbook}; the learning rate is called step-size there); note that our analysis can be adjusted to accommodate also workers with different learning rates.
 A pseudocode of the algorithm is given as Algorithm~\ref{alg2}.